 A short-term disability insurance plan pays a percentage of your income in case you are disabled and can’t work.
 The chance of a disability is real.
 Many industry sources state that the chance of disability is 1 in 4 working adults.
-This probability is greater than
+Moreover, this probability is greater than

 What Is Short-Term Disability Insurance?

 Let’s say you break your hand.
 You are a plumber.
 You need your hand to work, right?
 The doctor says you can’t work, or you can work partially.
 This is a disability and likely subject to a disability insurance claim.
 You can’t work!

 There are few different types of disability insurance, but two of the most common ones are short-term disability insurance and long-term disability insurance.
 The largest difference between the two is that short-term disability insurance focuses on those times you can’t work for a short period of time.
 Maybe you have the flu or you broke your wrist, threw out your back, etc. These situations are potentially short in duration.
 You are back at work in a couple of weeks or a couple of months.
 Long-term disability, however, focuses on those long-term situations: cancer, a severe injury, a stroke, etc.

 There are other nuances, too.
 And, oh yes… Cost is a big difference.
 The costs for short-term disability insurance are usually much higher compared to that of long-term disability insurance.
 The main reason: there are more short-term claims.
 Are you getting your money’s worth when it comes to short-term disability insurance?
 Likely not.
 We will discuss that, too.

 All disability insurance policies have an elimination or waiting period.
 Many people erroneously think the waiting period is the period of time before the policy takes effect.
 With other policies such as supplemental health insurance products, that might be true.
 With disability insurance, however, that is not the case.
 The waiting period is the period of time before you become eligible for disability benefits.
 This happens when you submit an approved claim.